malinlarsson/courses/ngsintro/1709/labs/linux-intro.md

 If you are unable to copy the files on uppmax, you can download the files instead of copying them.
 This is done with the command **wget** (web get).
-It works kind of the same way as the cp command, but you give it an source URL instead of a source file, and you specify the destination by giving it a prefix, a path that will be appended in front on the file name when it's downloaded.
+It works kind of the same way as the cp command, but you give it a source URL instead of a source file, and you specify the destination by giving it a prefix, a path that will be appended in front on the file name when it's downloaded.
 I.e. if you want to download the file http://somewhere.com/my.file and you give it the prefix ~/analysis/, the downloaded file will be saved as ~/analysis/my.file

 ```bash